eightball270/DHCP-Relay-Configuration/README.md

 4. DHCP server on first router (R1)
 5. Static routing on router R1 to the network addresses of some clients
 6. DHCP relay on second router (R2) that is directly connected to some clients
-7. SSID and password on a Access Point (for WLAN network)
+7. SSID and password on a Access Point (for WLAN connection)

 ## DHCP Relay
 ### Cisco